 Day 12 | Final Departure |

-The north Annapurna base camp trek is a must-see destination for any trekker.
+The north Annapurna base camp trek is a less trekked but beautiful and untoched destination for any trekker.
 The trail is also known for its steep ascents, tumbling waterfalls, and rivers flowing from the Annapurna glaciers, as well as the variety of bird and animal species that can be seen along the way.
 If you prefer to walk in secluded valleys with less tourists, genuine adventure, and beautiful mountain vistas with a hint of wildness, this is the route for you.
-You may begin your walk from either Tatopani or Besishar, which are the beginning points for the Annapurna Circuit walk.
-When it comes to hotels, food, and rest stops, this journey can be a little more demanding than the standard ABC trek.
+You may begin your walk from either Narchyang or Chotepa, while the local road is in good condition you can drive to Chotepa otherwise start trekking from upper Narchyang.
+When it comes to hotels, food, and rest stops, this journey can be a little more demanding than the Southern ABC trek.
 You will need to camp in a tent or lodgings designed for trekkers, with no power, food, or other essential comforts.

-Note: If you hike with us, we will offer you a guide, porter, assistant, and chef for your convenience, allowing you to enjoy your walk without worrying about anything.
+Note: We provide a complete package with a guide, porter, assistant, and chef for your convenience, allowing you to enjoy your walk without worrying about anything.

 Packing is extremely important for the North ABC trip.
 You'll need to transport your gear, hiking equipment, cooking and eating supplies, and more.
 Warm and layered clothes, a high-quality sleeping bag (-20°C rated), waterproof trekking boots, and thermal innerwear are all essential items to pack in your luggage.
 Due to the rocky and snowy terrain, essential equipment such as trekking poles, crampons, a flashlight, and sunglasses are required.
 A backpack with a hydration system, energy bars, a first-aid kit, and altitude sickness medicine is also advised.
 In the event of illness, you must also carry a first aid kit.
 You can read our blog post "What to Pack for Annapurna Base Camp Trek?"
 You can employ a porter who will carry everything you need for a comfortable and enjoyable walk through the difficulties.

-North Annapurna base camp is on the other side of the original Annapurna base camp, hence its starting point is Tatopani or Lete.
-The distance between Pokhara and Lete is around 150 kilometers.
-Lete is well noted for its breathtaking vistas of the Dhaulagiri peaks.
+North Annapurna base camp is on the other side of the popular south Annapurna base camp (Annapurna sanuatury) , hence its starting point is Tatopani or Lete.
+The distance between Pokhara and Narchyang is around 105 kilometers.
+Narchyang is well noted for its breathtaking vistas of the Annapurna South peak.
 It also serves as the Northern ABC's entryway.
-You may travel from Pokhara to Lete by hiring a car.
+You may travel from Pokhara to Narchyang by hiring a car.
 Following that, you may begin your trip via secluded routes, passing through woods, rivers, and high-altitude passes.
 You may hire a professional guide to assist you with everything, allowing you to enjoy the walk without any worries.

 Arrival at Tribhuvan International Airport in Kathmandu.
 Upon arriving in the region of the Himalayas, Nepal's capital city, you will be greeted by a business representative and transported to the hotel, which is 15 kilometers away and takes 25 to 30 minutes.
 Check into your accommodation, then freshen up and rest.
 Meet our guide at the hotel for a hike briefing.
 In the evening, visit the adjacent Thamel restaurant, stores, cafés, and souvenirs.
 Then stay overnight at the Thamel hotel.